neurotech/rosebank-canvas/README.md

 **`npm run sync`**

-Copies assets found in `./build/` to your S3 bucket.
+Uploads assets found in `./build/` to your S3 bucket.

 ### deploy